Gayesha Perera: Early life

 Gayesha Perera was born in Colombo, Sri Lanka.
-She studied at the Subodha Balika Vidyalaya, Dehiwala and Girls High School, Mount Lavinia.
-At the Girls High School, Mount Lavinia she was served as a school prefect.
-She is married to Hasanjith Chathuranga KuruppuArachchi who is a popular Hip Hop singer & a businessman.
+She pursued her education at Subodha Balika Vidyalaya, Dehiwala, and later at Girls’ High School, Mount Lavinia.
+During her time at Girls’ High School, she served as a school prefect, demonstrating her leadership skills and dedication.
+She is married to Hasanjith Kuruppuarachchige, a well-known singer and businessman.

+Education

+Gayesha holds a Diploma in Governance, Democratization, and Public Policy from the Colombo Institute of Social Sciences.
+She is currently pursuing a Diploma in Early Childhood Education at UCLA Extension.

 Miss Sri Lanka

 In 2006 Gayesha won the Miss Sri Lanka for Miss International 2006 title and she represented the Sri Lanka at Miss International in China and Japan.